Chinatown–International District, Seattle: 20th century

 Seattle's first neighborhood advocacy group, the Jackson Street Community Council, opposed the construction of an interstate highway through the area.
 Despite protest, many Chinese and Japanese buildings and businesses were destroyed for the construction of Interstate 5 in the 1960s.
 Ethnic Asians formed new civic organizations (as compared to the traditional Chinese family associations, tongs and social clubs) serve needs ranging from community health, care of the elderly, information and referrals, counseling, historic preservation, marketing of the area, and building low-income housing.
 The construction of the Kingdome in 1972 further boxed in the neighborhood, leading to renewed protests over the community's lack of representation, including an impromptu demonstration at the stadium's groundbreaking ceremony on November 2, 1972.

 With the fall of Saigon in 1975, a new wave of immigrants from Vietnam and Southeast Asia established Seattle's Little Saigon east of I-5.
 Many of these immigrants were of Chinese descent.
 Vietnamese pho was introduced to the city in 1982 with the opening of Phở Bắc, a restaurant most famous for its boat-like shape.
-Meanwhile, Little Saigon gained its first grocery store with the opening of Viet Wah in 1981; it was joined by Lam's Seafood Market in 1991 and Hau Hau Market in 1995.
+Meanwhile, Little Saigon gained its first grocery store with the opening of Viet-Wah in 1981; it was joined by Lam's Seafood Market in 1991 and Hau Hau Market in 1995.

 The worst mass murder in the history of Seattle took place at the Wah Mee Club on Maynard Alley on February 18, 1983.
 Thirteen people were killed.

 In 1986, a portion of Chinatown and Japantown was listed on the National Register of Historic Places as the "Seattle Chinatown Historic District."
 That year the Wing Luke Memorial Museum moved to 7th Avenue, a location it would occupy for two decades.

 In 1999, the City Council approved the "Chinatown/International District Urban Village Strategic Plan" for the future of the neighborhood.
 This plan, agreed to by all major organizations in the CID, led to City Ordinance 119297.
 This ordinance enshrined the three neighborhoods of Chinatown, Japantown, Little Saigon and the Chinatown Historic District into one larger neighborhood with a compromised name.
 Since then, the often conflicting interests of development, preservation and the conversion of old buildings to low-income housing have clashed as office developments (e.g., Union Station) and market-rate housing developments are overwhelmed by drastic increases in low-income housing stock.
 In addition, controversy erupted over vacating S. Lane Street as part of a large redevelopment by the private business Uwajimaya.
 Protesters formed the Save Lane Street organization and insisted as business owners they supported re-development, but opposed vacating a public street for a private business use.
 After losing a lawsuit filed over the matter, the Save Lane Street group dissolved.
+Activist groups also fought an attempt to build a McDonald's at the entrance of the neighborhood, which resulted in the company's withdrawal.